AdemCE-eng/Content_Inspiration/README.md

 5. **Configure Ollama**

+   The application attempts to start `ollama serve` automatically when summaries are generated.
-   Ensure Ollama is running and pull the required model:
+   Make sure the `ollama` CLI is installed and pull the required model:
    ```bash
    ollama pull mistral  # or your preferred model
    ```